 What Is a General Power of Attorney?

 A general power of attorney is a legal document that authorizes another person, called your agent or attorney-in-fact, to act on your behalf in financial and legal matters.
-A general power of attorney can authorize a broad range of financial and legal matters, but the exact scope depends on the document's language and applicable law.
+The exact scope of the agent's powers depends on the document's language and applicable law.
 This is different from a limited or special power of attorney, which grants authority only for a specific task or time period.

-One other fundamental point worth understanding is that a power of attorney ends at death.
+A power of attorney ends at death.
 After you pass away, your agent no longer has authority to act.
 At that point, the executor or personal representative named in your will takes over the management and distribution of your estate.
 The two roles are distinct, and confusing them can create real problems for families.

 Durable vs. Non-Durable: Why the Distinction Matters

+A non-durable power of attorney ends the moment you lose capacity.
+For most estate planning purposes, this makes a non-durable document of limited value.
 Under Kentucky law, a power of attorney created under KRS Chapter 457 is generally durable unless it expressly states that it terminates upon the principal's incapacity.
-A properly executed power of attorney will typically remain in effect even if you become seriously ill or cognitively impaired, which is exactly when your family needs it most.
+A properly executed durable power of attorney will remain in effect even if you become seriously ill or cognitively impaired, which is exactly when your family needs it most.
+If durability is your goal, your attorney can confirm that your document either relies on the statutory default or includes explicit language addressing the issue.

-In Kentucky, a power of attorney is effective when executed unless the document says it takes effect later or upon a future event.
+In Kentucky, a power of attorney is effective when executed unless the document says it takes effect later or upon a specified event.
 Some people prefer a "springing" power of attorney that only activates under specific circumstances, such as a physician's certification of incapacity.
 This approach has trade-offs, and your lawyer can help you weigh them.

 What to Include in a Kentucky General Power of Attorney